 - 15.1.1 Ecological assessment of the site was carried out originally by Pleydell Smithyman in 2016 along with a Tree Survey and Impact assessment for the application site.
 Further ecological survey work was carried out by Windrush Ecology in 2019 during the determination of the original planning application (that proposed a marina end-use). - 15.1.2 As part of the preparation and re-submission of this application, that now excludes the marina and proposes restoration to a mix of agriculture and new habitats, Windrush Ecology has re-visited the site and carried out further survey work during 2021.
-Windrush Ecology have presented their findings in an Ecological Appraisal Report, August 2021, which is included at Appendix 11 to this Environmental Statement along with the Windrush Ecology report of 2019. - 15.1.3 For the avoidance of doubt the results of the original Pleydell Smithyman assessmentin 2016 are summarised in the latest Windrush Ecology Report of August 2021(Appendix 11) - 15.1.4 Both desk-based studies and site surveys have informed the assessment work.
-The content of the Windrush Ecology Report August 2021 accords with the CIEEM Code of Conduct and has had reference to a Biodiversity Report for the site prepared by the Thames Valley Environmental Records Centre (TVERC) dated 28th July 2021, which can also be found at Appendix 11. - 15.1.5 A Biodiversity Metric Calculation undertaken by Windrush Ecology in August 2021 is also contained at Appendix 11.
+Windrush Ecology have presented their findings in an Ecological Appraisal Report, August 2021, which is included at Appendix 11 to this ES, together with the various updated and revised submissions as part of Reg 25 requests. - 15.1.3 For the avoidance of doubt the results of the original Pleydell Smithyman assessment in 2016 are summarised in the latest Windrush Ecology Report of August 2021 (Appendix 11) - 15.1.4 Both desk-based studies and site surveys have informed the assessment work.
+The content of the Windrush Ecology Report August 2021 accords with the CIEEM Code of Conduct and has had reference to a Biodiversity Report for the site prepared by the Thames Valley Environmental Records Centre (TVERC) dated 28th July 2021, which can also be found at Appendix 11. - 15.1.5 A final Biodiversity Metric Calculation undertaken by Windrush Ecology in 2022 is also contained at Appendix 11.

-- 15.2.1 The latest assessment by Windrush Ecology in 2021 confirms that the ecological context of the site appears largely unchanged since 2019, and there has been no change in the boundary or status of statutory or non-statutory sites of nature conservation importance since the original ecology surveys and assessments were undertaken. - 15.2.2 There are no statutory sites of nature conservation importance, such as Sites of Special Scientific Interest (SSSI) within a 2km radius of the site.
+- 15.2.1 The latest assessment by Windrush Ecology confirms that the ecological context of the site appears largely unchanged since 2019, and there has been no change in the boundary or status of statutory or non-statutory sites of nature conservation importance since the original ecology surveys and assessments were undertaken. - 15.2.2 There are no statutory sites of nature conservation importance, such as Sites of Special Scientific Interest (SSSI) within a 2km radius of the site.
 There are no sites of international nature conservation importance, such as Special Protection Areas, within a 5km radius of the site.